 Strong tribal governments are crucial to the economic development and improvement of daily life for people living in Indian Country.
 Just like state or local governments, tribal governments give structure to their communities.
 These governments provide police departments, first-responder services and court systems to protect their members and maintain law and order.
 Education, workforce development, healthcare, land management and other social programs fall under the jurisdiction of tribal governance.

 Tribal governments also have the responsibility of building and developing infrastructure systems within the tribes, including roads, public buildings, water, electricity and telecommunications.
 This includes modern initiatives for sustainability development in tribal infrastructure.

 Although each federally recognized tribe retains national sovereignty, the tribes also function similarly to states in that they receive assistance from the U.S. federal government in the form of social services.
 Often, however, outdated laws and bureaucratic red tape keep tribal governments from accessing federal programs and assistance in equal standing with local and state governments, leading to a gap in living standards.

-Learn more about the SOSU online MBA in Native American Leadership program.
+Learn more about the Southeastern Oklahoma State University MBA in Native American Leadership online program.

 Have a question or concern about this article?
 Please contact us.